Toll free: 1-800-528-9167

-A barcode reader helps guards secure the SUNY Maritime checkpoint.
+A barcode reader helps guards secure the SUNY Maritime entrance.
 The 55-acre, waterfront campus has a spectacular view of the Manhattan skyline and the Long Island Sound, which extends to the Atlantic Ocean.
 Originally it was the site of Fort Schuyler, a massive stone-faced defense structure built in 1836.
 In 1874, SUNY Maritime College was established at the site, as the first New York Nautical School, aboard a second-hand sloop with 26 students aboard.

 Today, the academic center occupies the entire peninsula with more than 1,500 cadets receiving nautical instructions in a setting of modern dining halls, residence halls, lecture halls, recreational and athletic facilities, and science and engineering laboratories.
 At pier-side, cadets can get hands-on experience on the Training Vessel Empire State VI, a 17,000 ton, 565-foot training ship that sails around the world during summer.
 Graduates move on to government, military, and private industry careers.

 Ensuring safety at the college campus is the prime duty for the university police.
 Although the college population is less than Emory’s and parking is not an issue, the regimental campus maintains a high level of security control.
 During the 9/11 attack, students at SUNY Maritime College reportedly witnessed the unfolding events from shore.
 Later, the institute became homeport for a study by the New York Strategic Center for Port Security aimed against maritime terrorism.
 They offer a graduate degree in homeland security to prepare graduates as private security advisors.